CodeWithZavi/-SmartHomeController/README.md

 ## Overview

-This project simulates a Smart Home system where different devices (Light, Fan, Thermostat) are controlled via a central controller.
-The controller handles system commands such as turning devices on/off and setting thermostat temperature.
+This project simulates a Smart Home system where different devices (Light, Fan, ClimateControl) are controlled via a central controller.
+The controller handles system commands such as turning devices on/off and setting temperature.

 ### Features:
 - Control lights and fans
-- Set the thermostat temperature
+- Set the temperature
 - Modular design using the Controller pattern

 ## Code Example